aiegoo/documentation/_wiki/blog/2021-10-20-fresh-installation-ubuntu.md

     ```

 21. Install **GoldenDict** (app store) and [dictionaries](https://drive.google.com/open?id=1jna8_grA-wyhPrq8BiB7ypadvW3tTlIv).
-22. [Visual Studio Code](https://code.visualstudio.com/) and its basic extensions: Bracket Pair Colorizer, Docker, Linux Themes for VS Code, Markdown All in One, Markdown Shortcuts, Remote Development, Python, Auto Close Tags
+22. [Visual Studio Code](https://code.visualstudio.com/) and its basic extensions: Bracket Pair Colorizer, Docker, Linux Themes for VS Code, Markdown All in One, Markdown Shortcuts, Remote Development, Python, Auto Close Tags.

-    Also add below settings to setting json file (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> and search "Preferences: Open Settings (JSON)", it's in `~/.config/Code/User`)
+    Also add below settings to setting json file ; (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> and search Preferences: Open Settings (JSON), its in `~/.config/Code/User`).

-23. Install Git Client as [Gitkraken](https://www.gitkraken.com/).
+24. Install Git Client as [Gitkraken](https://www.gitkraken.com/).
 Log in with Github account and clone [all working repositories](https://github.com/dinhanhthi?tab=repositories).
-24. Turn off Gnome Shell Activities Animations (click on window taskbar to toggle max/min),
+25. Turn off Gnome Shell Activities Animations (click on window taskbar to toggle max/min),

     ```bash
     gsettings set org.gnome.desktop.interface enable-animations true # enable gsettings set org.gnome.desktop.interface enable-animations false # disable
     ```

-25. [IBUS Bamboo](https://github.com/BambooEngine/ibus-bamboo), Vietnamese Input Method.
+26. [IBUS Bamboo](https://github.com/BambooEngine/ibus-bamboo), Vietnamese Input Method.
 Need to restart Ibus and choose Bamboo in the keyboard layout.
 You can use also <kbd>Shift</kbd> + <kbd>~</kbd> for changing the options (Removing the underline, for example) -- You have to switch to Vietnamese Input before using this shortcut.
 Use <kbd>Super</kbd> + <kbd>Space</kbd> to change between input methods.
-26. [**Optional**] You may need to [install Python](/python-installation/) before install (successfully) Overgrive.
+27. [**Optional**] You may need to [install Python](/python-installation/) before install (successfully) Overgrive.
-27. Google Drive client for Ubuntu: [OverGrive](https://www.thefanclub.co.za/overgrive) (5\$ for each account).
+28. Google Drive client for Ubuntu: [OverGrive](https://www.thefanclub.co.za/overgrive) (5\$ for each account).
 An alternative to [Vgrive](https://github.com/bcedu/VGrive).

     ```bash
     # startup commandline for overgrive
     python3 /opt/thefanclub/overgrive/overgrive
     ```

-28. **LaTeX**
+29. **LaTeX**

     ```bash
     sudo apt-get install texlive-full # 5GB
     sudo apt-get install texmaker
     ```

-29. If you install Matlab, you can install `matlab-support` to add matlab icon to applications.
+30. If you install Matlab, you can install `matlab-support` to add matlab icon to applications.
 Note that, if matlab exe file is at `/usr/local/MATLAB/R2017b/bin/matlab`, we add the location of folder as `/usr/local/MATLAB/R2017b/`.
-30. Use <kbd>super</kbd> + <kbd>E</kbd> to open **Nautilus File Manager**: change in Keyboard shortcut > Custom Shortcut with command `nautilus`.
+31. Use <kbd>super</kbd> + <kbd>E</kbd> to open **Nautilus File Manager**: change in Keyboard shortcut > Custom Shortcut with command `nautilus`.
-31. Default text editor `gedit`, you can use this command in terminal.
+32. Default text editor `gedit`, you can use this command in terminal.
-32. ~~**Gnome Calendar**~~ in app store.
+33. ~~**Gnome Calendar**~~ in app store.
-33. Screen Recorder, use **Kazam** (app store).
+34. Screen Recorder, use **Kazam** (app store).
 If cannot recognize mic and speaker, read [this solution](https://askubuntu.com/questions/1234314/screen-recording-applications-are-not-detecting-audio-in-ubuntu-20-04).
 An alternative is [SimpleScreenRecorder](https://www.maartenbaert.be/simplescreenrecorder/).
-34. VLC (app store).
+35. VLC (app store).
 If there is a problem of displaying video (there is only sound without video), check [this](https://askubuntu.com/questions/668834/vlc-media-player-is-not-displaying-video-but-audio-works).
-35. Read SD card
+36. Read SD card

     ```bash
     sudo apt-get install exfat-utils exfat-fuse
     ```

-36. If you wanna make nautilus default again:
+37. If you wanna make nautilus default again:

     ```bash
     xdg-mime default nautilus.desktop inode/directory application/x-gnome-saved-search
     gsettings set org.gnome.desktop.background show-desktop-icons true
     ```

-37. If you wanna make some web app a desktop app, use [nativefier](github.com/jiahaog/nativefier).
+38. If you wanna make some web app a desktop app, use [nativefier](github.com/jiahaog/nativefier).
-38. Bluetooth problem on Dell XPS 15 only: cannot turn on bluetooth ⇒ Try turn off and turn on again the bluetooth in BIOS setting.
+39. Bluetooth problem on Dell XPS 15 only: cannot turn on bluetooth ⇒ Try turn off and turn on again the bluetooth in BIOS setting.
-39. Useful shortcuts:
+40. Useful shortcuts:
     - Capture fullscreen: `Ctrl+Alt+Print` (photos will be saved in **Pictures**)
     - Show desktop: set in Keyboards settings, try to find "Hide all normal windows".
-40. [__Only Ubuntu__] Connect Airpod to Ubuntu 20.04:
+41. [__Only Ubuntu__] Connect Airpod to Ubuntu 20.04:

     ```bash
     # check bluetooth service is running